henry4k/website/posts/code-readability.md

 Carefully placed empty lines
 ----------------------------

-Like with regular text, it makes sense to use divide the code into paragraphs.
+Like with regular text, it makes sense to divide the code into paragraphs.

-Codezeilen, welche eine gemeinsame Aufgabe erledigen, lassen sich als Absatz deutlich vom restlichen code abheben.

-Lines which serve a particular purpose, can be written as a paragraph to distinguish them from other lines which have another purpose.
+Lines which serve a particular purpose, can be written as a paragraph to distinguish them from lines which have another purpose.
 Okay this may sound abstract - lets take a look at this code:

 ```lua